-There are two development loans between Heritable Development Finance Limited and Vestal which are specific to two schemes.
-These are secured against the development schemes known as Beech Tree and Botley Road.
-The remaining facility is £955k for Beech tree with £23k drawn at the year-end, Botley Road is a total facility of £11.2m with £3,241k drawn at the year end.
+There is a development loan between Heritable Development Finance Limited and Vestal which is specific to the scheme known as Botley Road.
+This loan is secured against the development scheme.
+Botley Road is a total facility of £11.2m with £6,276k drawn at the year end (2021: £3,241k).